-25.1 The Board shall offer the following insurance benefits to employees regularly scheduled for twenty five (25) hours per week or more.
-Any employee currently working less than twenty five (25) hours as of June 30, 2017 shall be eligible to participate during their employment unless their regularly scheduled hours fall below twenty five (25) hours.
+25.1 The Board shall offer the following insurance benefits to employees regularly scheduled for thirty (30) hours per week or more.
+Any employee who is currently eligible for insurance benefits as of June 30, 2021 shall be eligible to participate during their employment unless their regularly scheduled hours fall below the number of hours that first made them eligible for insurance benefits.

-(1) Medical Insurance The health insurance plans as reflected in Appendix A. The Board shall make available dependent coverage to the employee if dependents do not have coverage elsewhere.
+Medical Insurance The health insurance plans as reflected in Appendix A. (1) The Board shall make available dependent coverage to the employee if dependents do not have coverage elsewhere.
 Dependents shall be defined as provided by the Plan and/or applicable laws.

-- (2) Life Insurance A \$6,000 Life Insurance Policy with a \$6,000 accidental death and dismemberment benefit for the employee.
-There is no cost to the employee. - (3) Dental Plan CIGNA Dental Plan for the employee only.
+A \$6,000 Life Insurance Policy with a \$6,000 (2) Life Insurance accidental death and dismemberment benefit for the employee.
+There is no cost to the employee.

+CIGNA Dental Plan for the employee only.
+(3)Dental Plan